mu578/mu0/ReadMe.md

 # mu0

-A cross-platform generalized Lib-c alike toolkit, carefully designed to target low power systems, truely type-strict, UTF-8, ISO and RFC driven, no-optional.
-The host APIs provider and build system for all mu* projects.
+A cross-platform generalized Lib-c alike toolkit, carefully designed to target low power systems, truely type-strict, UTF-8, ISO, RFC, OpenMP and OpenACC driven, no-optional.
+The main ABI targets are ARM64 and RISC-V. The host APIs provider and build system for all mu* projects.
 What we want to target at term:
 ```
-macos, ios, ubuntu, android, freebsd, windows, nuttx, zephyr, bare-metal + kernel space build, firmware, and anything that runs on SoC.
+macos, ios, ubuntu, android, freebsd, windows, nuttx, zephyr, bare-metal
++ kernel space build + firmware, and anything that runs on SoC.
 ```

 Getting current toolchain Mac-M2 host: